 The camera always moves relative to the Gizmo, or relative to the mouse cursor.

 You can also use the shortcut f to focus the camera on your sculpt or on the Gizmo.
 This is useful if you get lost in the scene.

 💻You can hide the Palette, Color picker and other interface elements with shortcut F8 so that only the viewport is visible.

-By using Modeler in VR, you exist inside your scene.
+By using Modeler in VR, you exist inside the viewport, or inside your scene.

 There are two ways to navigate the scene:

 - Physically move your body through the scene.